 A wet reckless charge is a plea bargain often used in DUI cases.
 It is a charge of reckless driving involving alcohol.
 Reckless driving is a driving offense with a willful or wanton disregard for the safety of property or other human beings.
 Things that can lead to a reckless driving charge include excessive speeding or recklessly overtaking other vehicles.

-There are important differences between wet reckless and DUI charges.
+There are essential differences between wet reckless and DUI charges.
 A wet reckless charge is a charge of reckless driving involving alcohol.
 This charge does not have the same consequences as a DUI, including license suspension and a permanent record.
 A wet reckless driving conviction will also not affect any future DUI charges you receive.

 In comparison, a DUI, which is driving under the influence of alcohol or drugs, will remain on the driver’s criminal record permanently.
 If convicted of a DUI, there may be added consequences, such as DUI school, an ignition interlock device, and license revocation.

-Penalties For a Wet Reckless Conviction
+Penalties For a Wet Reckless Driving Conviction

 Reckless driving is a class A misdemeanor, like a first-time DUI.
 The penalties for this charge include up to one year in the county jail and fines of up to $2,500.
 Unlike a DUI, a wet reckless conviction will not lead to an administrative suspension of your driver’s license and will not affect future DUI arrests.